Xyce/Xyce/INSTALL.md

 ```sh
 cmake --build . -j 2 -t install
 ```
-The "-j 2" designates the number of processors being used for compiling Xyce.
+The "-j 2" designates the number of processors to be used for compiling Xyce.
 Choose an appropriate number for your system.

 #### Adding the Xyce/ADMS capability